How to travel with other people’s kids

 Table of Contents

-For the time leading up to the trip, I try to do whatever I can to get them excited about it as normally I think they have a mixture of excitement and intrepidation.
-After all, for many kids this is the first time they will travel without their parents to far off places – and that can be intimidating.
+For the time leading up to the trip, I try to do whatever I can to get them excited about it, as normally, I think they have a mixture of excitement and apprehension.
+After all, for many kids this is the first time they will travel without their parents to far-off places – and that can be intimidating.
 Get them a guidebook or send them websites or phone apps about your destination.
 Have them get involved in the research and decide what they want to do or see.
-This gives them more ownership of the trip and takes the pressure off you too.
+This gives them more ownership of the trip and takes the pressure off you, too.

 Enroll in STEP